subrata0xo/Sentiment-Analysis-with-VADER/README.md

 This project demonstrates how **VADER Sentiment Analysis** can be used to process and interpret large volumes of product reviews efficiently.
 Businesses can leverage such analysis to monitor customer satisfaction, track changes over time, and improve their products or services.

----

-If you want, I can also rewrite this into a **LinkedIn-friendly project description** so you can post it as part of your portfolio.